ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 {.col-5}

 ^^^ hint id=2_1 marks=1
 Let Father Christmas take `x` minutes to cover the last street.
-Therefore he takes `(3x)/2` minutes to cover the second street and 3x minutes to cover the first street.
+Then he takes `(3x)/2` minutes to cover the second street and `3x` minutes to cover the first street.
 ^^^

 ^^^ hint id=2_2 marks=1